What do I do first?

 When a death occurs in hospital, the staff nurse will arrange for a doctor to issue the Medical Certificate of Death, which you will need to collect along with any belongings.
 Contact Jennifer Ashe & Son Funeral Directors and we will arrange a suitable time to discuss your requirements and arrange to bring your loved one into our care.

-My loved one has died suddenly
+My loved one has died unexpectedly

 When someone dies unexpectedly, it is quite normal for the Coroner to be involved, especially if the person who has died has not been under a doctor’s care within the last 14 days.